8 Low-Light Plants That’ll Thrive Through Fall and Winter

 While monsteras grow quicker in bright indirect light environments, they still do really well in low-light situations.

 ZZ plants love medium to low indirect light.
-And get this: You only need to water them every 3 to 4 weeks.
+And get this: You only need to water them every three to four weeks.
 Talk about low-maintenance.

 This large plant is super eye-catching with its woven stems and spiky leaves.
 Extra bonus: It removes chemicals from the air.